 A survey of the thought and practice of religion in the Middle East under the influence of Hellenism.
-Special emphasis given to the interaction with Semitic religion as manifest in Judaism, Christianity, and Islam.
+Special emphasis given to the interaction with Semitic religion as manifest in Judaism, Christianity and Islam.
+Identical to ANTH 526, MEST 526, and soci 526.